• Home

 September 28, 2017 by ITA Staff

-CALL FOR VOLUNTEERS ITA is seeking a total of 30 volunteer caregivers for our Bridging Memory through Music™ program, an interactive music research program for family members and individuals experiencing cognitive decline as a result of aging.
-We would love to welcome you to our team!
-The program includes a 30-minute family debrief and inquiry […]
+CALL FOR VOLUNTEERS ITA is seeking a total of 30 volunteer caregivers for our Bridging Memory through Music™ program, an interactive music research program for family members and individuals experiencing […]

 Filed Under: ITA Announcements Tagged With: Bridging Memory through Music, call out, caregivers, creative arts therapies, family, ITA, research, volunteer